SindreKjelsrud/kjelsrud.dev/content/blog-posts/GameboyColor.md

 ### End result
 Here is the "finished" product.
 I'm very satisfied with the outcome as this was my first mod like ever.
 The games look so good and I will definitely enjoy taking this with me on trips forward!
-I recommend trying this out if you want to bust out your old GameBoy Color again and play some good old Pokémon games!
+I recommend trying this out if you want to bust out your old GameBoy Color again and play some good old games like Pokémon!
 | |  |
 |- | - |
 ![ShowcasePokémon](/img/gameboy-post/showcasePok-1.jpg)|![ShowcaseBattleOfSteel](/img/gameboy-post/showcaseBoS-1.jpg)